zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***Sequential ignorability:***

 * ***Sharp bound:*** partially identification of MAnski, mathematically guaranteed bound of ATE vs. Confidence Interval due to uncertainty of sample.

+* ***Skewness:*** The skewness and kurtosis (skewness measures how symmetric a distribution is, and kurtosis quantifies how fat its tails are; these relate to the third and fourth moments of a distribution, respectively).”

 <!-- These are the most important concepts we've seen in McElreath's book and in the course.
 Try to skim this through and see what sticks and what does not.
 Also, if you come by better definitions, please do send them to me!